comeaucar/altochat/README.md

-#AltoChat
+# AltoChat

-React web application allowing users to create an account and messaage other users either privately or in created group chats.
+## React web application allowing users to create an account and messaage other users either privately or in created group chats.

-Uses socket.io implement real-time messaging.
+Technologies used:
+- Socket.io
+- React
+- MongoDB
+- NodeJS